maxvfischer/DIY-CNC-machine/README.md

 ![assemble_side_plates_2](./images/build/frame/assemble_side_plates_2.jpg)

-I had to redesign the left side plate and reprint it later in the build.
+I had to redesign the left side plate and reprint it later in the build (after the images were taken).
 Therefore, the left side plate seen in the upcoming images look a bit different than the one used (see next image for the left side plate used).

 ![assemble_side_plates_3](./images/build/frame/assemble_side_plates_3.jpg)